 Set Top Box (STB) devices with dynamic IP addresses sometimes don't renew their IP addresses before the lease time expires.
 This could lead to IP address conflicts if the STB continues to use an IP address that gets assigned to another device.
-Use this screen to view the Vendor IDs of connected STBs and the static DHCP entries that the Device automatically created for them when they requested IP addresses.
+Use this screen to configure the Vendor IDs of connected STBs, which have the VMG automatically created static DHCP entries for them when they request IP addresses.